 To dodge 34 down, at the handstroke at 3rd place pull the sally a little harder and allow the backstroke to rise into 4th place over the bell you are dodging with.
 Don't pull that backstroke hard and check the sally into 3rd place.
 Dodging 34 Up is the reverse, don't pull the sally so hard at handstroke in 4th place, check the backstroke into 3rd place and pull it a little harder to allow the sally to rise into 4th place over the bell you are dodging with.

 Getting Down to Learning

 Ringers don't usually use the circle of work to learn a method, but instead use method diagrams with their bell highlighted in blue (The Blue Line).
 By convention these diagrams are printed in columns, however some ringers find it easier to rotate the chart by 90 degrees anticlockwise and see the blue line as going up and down rather than left and right.
 Do it the way that suits you.

 It is helpful to know how your bell starts the method and what the first work after you have plain hunted.

-On the next page are four charts, one for each working bell.
+Here are four charts, one for each working bell.
 The changes in each column are the same but the Blue line is tailored for that bell.
 Treble ringers can use any column.
-The Tenor is not shown on method diagrams, but they cover, following whatever bell is in the 5th place column. this normally means they ring backstroke and handstroke over each bell except at the end of the lead when a bell makes long 5ths, so its 4 blows over that bell.
+The Tenor is not shown on method diagrams, but they cover, following whatever bell is in the 5th place column.
+This normally means they ring backstroke and handstroke over each bell except at the end of the lead when a bell makes long 5ths, so its 4 blows over that bell.